 I would love to partner with someone to conduct environmental studies and collect official data.
 It’s really expensive.
 There’s a specific scientific methodology to measure groundwater levels, for example.

 […] Our plan is to automate the system so that we can give anyone anywhere in the world step-by-step instructions on how to plant a native forest.
-We plan to crowdsource knowledge of native tree species; I’m working on a website for this part of the project and plan to launch it within a year.
+We plan to crowdsource knowledge of native tree species.

 To make soil analysis easy for remote clients, we are also developing a small, GPS-enabled soil probe that will test soil and upload the data onto our server.
 When the probe is integrated with our database, at the push of a button you’ll know the soil constituents and what nutrients it needs, and we’ll be able to immediately send a complete species list and a detailed procedure.